My Ideal Service

 Proper Cache Headers

 Many services don’t set reasonable cache headers by default.
-Some services have an “operating guide” describing how to configure a reverse-proxy to apply the correct headers, but why make every user do this when you can just do it once in the service itself.
+Some services have an “operating guide” describing how to configure a reverse-proxy to apply the correct headers, but why make every user do this when you can just do it once in the service itself?
 Not only is this configuration service-specific but the service will always have more accurate information about what can be cached and for how long, not only can this be used by clients but it can also be used to apply caching in the reverse-proxy if desired.
 Services should also generate and check ETags and Last-Modified headers when it makes sense.

 Services should not perform their own caching (or should provide a way to turn it off) and rely on a reverse-proxy.
 This makes it easier to manage the cache across services if desired.